Timothy C. Evans: Chief Judge (2001–2025)

-In September 2001, Evans was elected as the first black Chief Judge of the Cook County Circuit Court succeeding Donald O'Connell.
+In September 2001, Evans was elected as the chief judge of the Cook County Circuit Court succeeding Donald O'Connell.
+Evans was the first Black person to hold this office.

 For twenty-four years, Timothy C. Evans reigned quietly yet firmly over the courts of Cook County.
 First chosen by his peers in 2001, and re-elected on schedule ever since, Evans became the longest-serving Chief Judge in the county’s modern history.
 Under his steady hand, courts saw the establishment of a supportive infrastructure: specialized divisions for domestic violence and elder law, a newly created courthouse for battered survivors, reforms in pretrial fairness and electronic monitoring, efforts toward greater access and reform.
 But in September 2025, the judges of Cook County broke with cadence.
 Amid the dull but durable rhythm of uncontested or lightly contested reelections that had marked Evans’s tenure, two challengers—Judges Charles Beach and Nichole C. Patton—stepped forward.
 It was rare, during Evans’s reign, to see genuine opposition.
 On September 10, 2025, the court convened in the Richard J. Daley Center for their triennial secret ballot.
 After two rounds, Judge Charles Beach emerged victorious, defeating Evans by a tally of 144 to 109, with one spoiled ballot; Patton, who had been a second challenger, withdrew after the first round and threw her support behind Beach.
 Judge Beach’s term will begin December 1, 2025, for three years, thereby ending Evans’s unbroken stretch of eight terms in office.
 The Chief Judge oversees judicial assignments, manages a budget ($368 million, as of 2025), and manages more than 3,000 full-time employees (as of 2025, the third-largest workforce of any Cook County agency).

 During his tenure, the court reformed its pretrail system.
 It also implemented an end to cash bail, per the state's SAFE-T Act.
 During his tenure, the Chief Judge's office also assumed full responsibility for managing the county's electronic monitoring system.

 The Chief Judge of Cook County is chosen by a vote of fellow judges.
 Terms are three years in length His first election in September 2001 was unanimous.
-Evans has been elected to eight consecutive terms, and in September 2025 sought a ninth.
+Evans was elected to eight consecutive terms, and in September 2025 sought a ninth.
 The 2025 vote saw Evans face two challengers, a rarity during Evans's years as Chief Judge.
 He was defeated, with Charles Beach being elected in 144 to 109.
-Beach will replace Evans as Chief Judge on December 1, 2025.
+Beach replaced Evans as Chief Judge on December 1, 2025.

+Evans oversaw the opening of the first Restorative Justice Community Courts in Illinois.

+In his final term as chief justice, he oversaw the court system's operations through challenges imposed by the health precautions related to the COVID-19 pandemic.